huehello/website/blogs/huehello.md

 ---
 layout: category
 title: HueHello Blogs
-subtitle: Make Smart Lights Smarter
+subtitle: Get more from your philips hue lights
 category: "huehello"
 ---